-The Lagrange's Theorem, also known as the Mean Value Theorem, is a fundamental result in mathematical analysis.
-This theorem states that, given a function that is continuous on a closed interval \( [a, b]\) and differentiable in \( (a, b) \), there exists at least one point where the derivative equals the difference quotient between the endpoints of the interval.
-The proof is based on the Rolle's Theorem and the construction of an auxiliary function.
+The Lagrange Theorem, also known as the Mean Value Theorem, is a fundamental result in mathematical analysis.
+This theorem states that, given a function continuous on a closed interval \( [a, b]\) and differentiable on \( (a, b) \), there exists at least one point where the derivative coincides with the difference quotient between the endpoints of the interval.
+The proof is based on Rolle's Theorem and the construction of an auxiliary function.

 Let \( f : [a,b] \to \mathbb{R} \) be continuous on \([a,b]\) and differentiable at every point of \( (a,b) \).
 Then there exists at least one point \( \xi \in (a,b) \) such that: